UFMG-Petrobras-OP-1319/open-rmf_getting_started/open_rmf_custom_map/README.md

 # Open-RMF-Custom-Map

 ## Preparing the custom map workspace folder
+> We highly recommend you to create a new workspace without any other package.
+Otherwise, if you reuse the same workspace `rmf_ws` you used to install the Open-RMF from source, it will take much more time to build, clean, and rebuild this custom map example if needed.

 Create a RMF ROS 2 workspace directory:
 ```shell
 mkdir -p rmf_ws_custom_map/src